SixArm/ui-ux-design-guide/topics/information-architecture/index.md

 Information architects work closely with designers, developers, content creators, and stakeholders to create successful information architecture for a given system.

-**Key aspects**:
+**Key aspects:**

-Structure: Organize information in meaningful ways.
+* **Structure:** Organize information in meaningful ways.
 Determine categories, annotations, tags, and relationships between different pieces of information.
 Reflect users' mental models.

-Navigation Design: Enable users to move through the information space.
+* **Navigation Design:** Enable users to move through the information space.
 This includes menus, navigation bars, search functionality, and other interactive elements that help users find what they want.

-Labeling and Metadata: Use clear and descriptive labels for information and content.
+* **Labeling and Metadata:** Use clear and descriptive labels for information and content.
 Accurately represent content and actions.
 Help users understand what they will find when they select a specific option.

-Search Functionality: Enable users to search within the system.
+* **Search Functionality:** Enable users to search within the system.
 This includes designing search interfaces, setting up search algorithms, optimizing search results, and tracking search metrics.

-User-Centered Design: Understand user needs, behaviors, and goals.
+* **User-Centered Design:** Understand user needs, behaviors, and goals.
 Conduct user research, such as interviews, user testing, focus groups, and surveys.
 Align IA with users' mental models.

-Content Strategy: Collaborate closely with content strategy teams and content providers, to ensure content meets users' needs.
+* **Content Strategy:** Collaborate closely with content strategy teams and content providers, to ensure content meets users' needs.
 Cover content creation, curation, maintenance, and governance.